BioDebojyoti/enriched-mass-spec/README.md

 # EnrichedMassSpec

 A **web-based enrichment application** built to process Spectranaut mass-spectrometry outputs and perform downstream differential expression and enrichment analyses with interactive visualizations.
+The application is freely available and is hosted at SciLifeLab Serve: [https://enrichedmassspec.serve.scilifelab.se/](https://enrichedmassspec.serve.scilifelab.se/)

 ---